a5221985/tutorials/Python/python_3_theory.md

 2. Second line: Blank (if there are more lines)
 3. Subsequent lines: paragraphs describing object's calling conventions and side effects
 4. Tools that have to process documentation must strip indentation if required (Python does not strip indentation of multiline string literal)
-	1. Whitespace equivalent to the indentation of second blank line is stripped fro the start of all lines of the string
+	1. Whitespace equivalent to the indentation of second blank line is stripped from the start of all lines of the string
 5. Example:

 		def my_function():